Stock market today: Wall Street slips as its big rally cools some more

-NEW YORK (AP) — Stocks are slipping Thursday as Wall Street’s red-hot rally for the year cools a bit more.
+NEW YORK (AP) — Stocks slipped Thursday as Wall Street’s red-hot rally for the year cooled a bit more.

 A day earlier, U.S. stocks tumbled to their worst loss in months.
-While the drop came after Fitch Ratings downgraded the U.S. government's credit rating, several analysts say they expect the move to have minimal impact on financial markets.
-U.S. Treasury debt is the cornerstone of the global financial system, but the downgrade by itself likely won't push any investors to dump theirs.
+While the drop came after Fitch Ratings downgraded the U.S. government's credit rating, analysts say they expect the move to mean little for financial markets.
+U.S. Treasury debt is the cornerstone of the global financial system, but the downgrade likely won't push any investors to dump theirs.

 The big questions remain whether the economy will avoid a recession, how corporate profits will do and where interest rates are heading.
 Hanging over them all is whether the stock market’s big run this year was overdone, as critics suggest.